tari-project/rfcs/src/RFC-0201_TariScript.md

 and the challenge consists of all the transaction output metadata, effectively forming a contract between the sender and receiver, making all those values non-malleable and ensuring only the sender and receiver can enter into this contract.

-For purposes of this RFC we denote the metadata signature terms as follows:
+For purposes of this RFC, we denote the metadata signature terms as follows:
 - \\( R_{MRi} \\) is the ephemeral commitment,
 - \\( R_{MSi} \\) is the ephemeral public key,
 - \\( a_{MRi} \\) and \\( b_{MRi} \\) are the first and second commitment signature scalars,